apache/iotdb/docs/Documentation/UserGuideV0.7.0/4-Deployment and Management.md

 * environment configuration file (iotdb-env.bat, iotdb-env.sh).
 The default configuration file for the environment configuration item.
 Users can configure the relevant system configuration items of JAVA-JVM in the file.
 * system configuration file (tsfile-format.properties, iotdb-engine.properties).
 	* tsfile-format.properties: The default configuration file for the IoTDB file layer configuration item.
 Users can configure the information about the TsFile, such as the data size written to the disk per time(group\_size\_in_byte).
 	* iotdb-engine.properties: The default configuration file for the IoTDB engine layer configuration item.
-Users can configure the IoTDB engine related parameters in the file, such as JDBC service listening port (rpc\_port), overflow data storage directory (overflow\_data\_dir), etc.
+Users can configure the IoTDB engine related parameters in the file, such as JDBC service listening port (rpc\_port), unsequence data storage directory (unsequence\_data\_dir), etc.
 * log configuration file (logback.xml)

 The configuration files of the three configuration items are located in the IoTDB installation directory: $IOTDB_HOME/conf folder.